EviePalaiochorinou/eviepalaiochorinou/README.md

 - ☕ I turn coffee into code.
 - 🧠 Constant & lifelong learner!
 - ⚡️ Proactive, team-spirit & super-organiser.
-- 🍄 I talk about yoga, sustainability, Scandinavia, recipes & YouTube.
+- 🍄 I talk about yoga, YouTube and cooking.
-- 🌱 Currently learning GO.
+- 🌱 Currently reading about Software Engineering in Google.
 - 👾 Interested in Kotlin.